emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 Copy `env.sh.example` to `env.sh`, and add your specific license key to the `env.sh` file.

+This license key will be loaded into a Kubernetes secret that will be referenced by Ambassador.

 **Note:** Ambassador Pro will not start without a valid license key.

 ## 3. Deploy Ambassador Pro